Your laid-back island getaway

 - Avoid supporting elephant trekking!
 These animals endure cruel training methods to make them submissive.
 Read more about why you shouldn’t ride elephants here.
 Instead, visit Lanta Animal Welfare.

-- The island is especially popular with Scandinavians – there’s even a Swedish school here.
+- The island is especially popular with Scandinavians – there are even two (!)
+Swedish schools.

 - The sun is strong.
 Remember your sun protection and stay in the shade during the hottest hours in the middle of the day.